1. Mindfulness, which involves keeping our awareness in the here and now, is a key to mental health and elite performance.

 There are few moments in sport that can compete with the moment when an elite pitcher and clutch hitter square off during the playoffs with a game on the line.
 The pitcher’s eyes focus on the target while they try to block out the crowd, the TV and the crushing idea that this is a career-defining moment.
 The hitter breathes deeply to stay calm and relaxed while trying to remain on edge so they can deliver explosive power and energy at that precise moment.
 Both athletes are entirely present without thinking about the past or the future.
 They are living purely in the moment, and that is a powerful learning point for the rest of us.

-Mindfulness, which involves keeping our awareness in the here and now, is a key to mental health and elite performance.
+As you know, mindfulness involves keeping our awareness in the here and now and is a key to mental health and elite performance.
 The idea is to stay in the moment in the face of massive potential for distraction.
 To quote Dr. Michael Gervais:

 “When we are in a high stakes or intense situation, it’s not uncommon for our minds to jump forward, going to the next moment and worrying about what happens when this moment doesn’t go well,” Gervais said.
 “What happens is we give 50 percent to something that doesn’t exist yet and 50 to this moment.”

-Controlling your awareness and mind is a central element for success in any discipline – be it music, sports, drama or business.
+Controlling your awareness and mind is a central element for success in any area – be it music, sports, drama, or your workplace.
 Yet we live in the age of distraction.
-We have e-mail, social media, text messages and YouTube all competing for our attention, not to mention the job we are supposed to be doing.
+We have email, social media, text messages, and YouTube all competing for our attention, not to mention our careers.
 The problem is that distraction and multitasking go against how our brains work.
 In the movie Limitless, Bradley Cooper uses a drug that allows him to access 100% of his brain.
 But, no matter how appealing that is, the reality is that our brains can only do one thing at a time.

 If you practice mindfulness, you will

 · strengthen your ability to stay in the present moment